Rescuers Gather Body Parts After Italy Glacier Collapse - UrduPoint

 Italy's President Sergio Mattarella said the collapse was "symbolic of the many tragedies that ungoverned climate change is causing in so many parts of the world".

-One of the bodies recovered belonged to a Czech who was travelling with a friend now registered as missing, the Czech foreign ministry told AFP.

-The Trento public prosecutor's office has opened an investigation to determine the causes of the tragedy.
+The Trento public prosecutor's office has opened an investigation to determine the causes of the tragedy as relatives of those caught up in the drama demanded answers.

+"Why did nobody warn on Saturday that water had filtered beneath the glacier?
+Why did they not stop the people from going climbing?"
+Italian news agency ANSA quoted the sister of one missing Italian as saying.

+"If someone is responsible, we shall pursue it to the end," she said.

 The glacier, nicknamed "queen of the Dolomites", feeds the Avisio river and overlooks Lake Fedaia in the autonomous Italian province of Trento.